 A couple of years ago, Kristen and I ran a workshop (the be nice + take nice photographs workshop) for other photographers on how to run a successful and simultaneously ethical photography business.
 The wedding industry is known for some pretty bad stuff which I struggled to reconcile and as such wanted to share some of the strategies Kristen and I used to find a path that worked for us.
-My values and ethics dictate everything that I do and that hopefully contribute to a more just and equitable world.
+My values and ethics dictate everything that I do and that hopefully contribute to a more just and equitable world – this below list describes some of the things that I do to ensure that.

 respect for the people we work with